October 7, 2024

 Comparison of pros and cons between air purifiers that use HEPA filters and air ionizers

-To make things easier, we have made a comparison of the air ionizer and air purifier differences.
+To make things easier, we have made a comparison of air ionizer and air purifier differences.
 These are:

 Air purifiers with HEPA filters